Tree Fruits

 A hardy favourite apple like a Parkland.

 A Rescue Applecrab.
 Reliable producer of tasty smaller apples.
 Very hardy, it thrives despite the most brutal winters.
-Easy to grow.
+Easy to grow and very disease resistant.

 An Evans Cherry.
 Productive and hardy, this self pollinating shrub blooms beautifully in the spring.
 Fruit are great for fresh eating, canning, freezing or drying.
 Easy to grow.